inclement/inclem.net/content/kivycrashcourse/2-building_an_android_apk.rst

 - git, the version control software.
 - A java jdk, openjdk7 should be good.
-- pip, the python packing tool.
+- pip, the python package management tool.
+- virtualenv, used internally by python-for-android

-Both are standard and popular, and should be available in the repositories of most Linux distros or easy to install on OS X.
+All are standard and popular, and should be available in the repositories of most Linux distros or easy to install on OS X. You can probably install virtualenv via pip.

 At this point we can finally get around to installing buildozer itself.
 You should be able to do this via pip (remember to prefix with